klich3/OSX-Automator-custom-actions/README.md

 - Convert Video to MKV (*1)
 - Convert Mov to WEBP (*1)
 - Files Batch Rename
+- Folder to HTTP server on port 8080

 __All tools can process multiple files, sequentially "one after another".__